- Full Episodes

 Jimbo has a background in clowning and loves to incorporate those performance elements into her drag.
 As a cabaret performer, she uses stand-up comedy and singing to showcase her unique take on drag and pushes her audiences to find laughter in the uncomfortable.

 Juice Boxx is bright, bubbly, sinful and sexy with a little bit of spice.
-She has a bachelor of fine arts in visual arts from the University of Windsor and a diploma in makeup artistry and special effects from CMU College of Makeup Art & Design.
+She has a BFA in visual arts from the University of Windsor and a diploma in makeup artistry and special effects from CMU College of Makeup Art & Design.

 After quitting her job and putting school on pause, Kiara committed to focusing on drag full-time.
 Kiara is one of very few queens of color in the Quebec drag scene.
 She is proud to represent her community.